Two women in a painting class

 Registered participants in online or hybrid course offerings are required to have access to a computer or other media device (i.e. iPad) with a camera and a microphone.
 Courses will be taught via Zoom and/or the Blackboard online learning management program.
 For optimal program success, registration for online classes may close up to 48 business hours prior to the course start date.

-See below for a sample of classes offered or view the full Spring 2024 Class Schedule.
+See below for a sample of classes offered or view the full Fall 2024 Class Schedule.
 Classes are offered both in-person and online.
 Virtual classes are offered via zoom.
 If you do not receive a link to your course at least two days before, contact our registration staff at (630) 942-2208.

 3 to 5 p.m.